polkadot-js/docs/docs/substrate/extrinsics.md

 ### join(amount: `Compact<u128>`, pool_id: `u32`)
 - **interface**: `api.tx.nominationPools.join`
 - **summary**:    Stake funds with a pool.
-The amount to bond is transferred from the member to the pool  account and immediately increases the pools bond.
+The amount to bond is delegated (or transferred based on  [`adapter::StakeStrategyType`]) from the member to the pool account and immediately  increases the pool's bond.

    The method of transferring the amount to the pool account is determined by  [`adapter::StakeStrategyType`].
 If the pool is configured to use  [`adapter::StakeStrategyType::Delegate`], the funds remain in the account of  the `origin`, while the pool gains the right to use these funds for staking.